 Key Features of Formsite

-- AI Form Generator that builds full forms from a plain-text prompt
+- AI Form Generator for building forms from plain-text descriptions

-- Conditional logic and branching with Rules engine
+- Conditional logic and branching via a Rules engine

 - Automated workflows and notifications after each submission

-- Data sync with Sheets, Drive, Excel, CRMs, Zapier, Slack
+- Data sync with Google Sheets, Excel, CRMs, Zapier, and Slack

 - Results API, Server Post, and webhooks for custom integrations